Maths

 Rounding negative numbers is handled differently to Javascript's Math.round().

-round() always rounds half away from zeroopen in new window, whereas Javascript's Math.round() simply rounds half up.
+round() always rounds half away from zeroopen in new window, whereas Javascript's Math.round() rounds half up.

 Some examples: